tfrubel/hugoplate/readme.md

 ### 👉 Colors and Fonts

-You can change the colors and fonts from the `data/theme.json` file.
-This includes the primary color, secondary color, font family, and font size.
+You can change the colors and fonts from the `themes/<theme_name>/assets/css/theme.css` file.
+This file follows shadcn/ui design tokens, so you can easily change the colors and fonts.

+### 👉 Typography

+You can change the typography `themes/<theme_name>/assets/css/typography.css` file.

 ### 👉 Social Links